-Purchasers of the Bonds
+Purchaser of the Bonds

-The 2021B Bonds are being purchased by TD Securities (USA) LLC at a price of \$33,503,960.21, and will be reoffered at a price of \$33,543,611.20.
-The 2021C Bonds are being purchased by BofA Securities, Inc. at a price of \$463,036,518.89, and will be reoffered at a price of \$466,150,000.00.
-The purchasers of each series of the Bonds are referred to together as the "Purchasers."
-Each Purchaser may offer and sell the Bonds of the respective series to certain dealers (including dealers depositing Bonds of such series into investment trusts) and others at prices lower than the initial offering prices and yields set forth on pages i and ii of this Official Statement, and such initial offering prices and yields may be changed from time to time by the respective Purchaser.
+The Bonds are being purchased by KeyBanc Capital Markets (the "Purchaser") at a price of \$22,912,907.66, and will be reoffered at a price of \$23,003,651.60.
+The Purchaser may offer and sell the Bonds to certain dealers (including dealers depositing Bonds into investment trusts) and others at prices lower than the initial offering prices and yields set forth on page i of this Official Statement, and such initial offering prices and yields may be changed from time to time by the Purchaser.
 After the initial public offering, the public offering prices and yields may be varied from time to time.